-2.11.1.
+2.10.1.
 Splitting inventory pollutants into chemical species

 SMOKE supports run-time, user-selected inventory pollutants and chemical mechanisms.
 Before running the chemical speciation step, the only relevant information that SMOKE has is information about the inventory pollutants.
-After Spcmat runs, SMOKE then has the instructions for supporting a specific chemical mechanism, and through the speciation matrices, SMOKE will be able to generate model-ready emissions for the specific chemical mechanism set by the user.
+After Spemat runs, SMOKE then has the instructions for supporting a specific chemical mechanism, and through the speciation matrices, SMOKE will be able to generate model-ready emissions for the specific chemical mechanism set by the user.
 The inventory pollutants relate to the chemical mechanism because certain pollutants are needed to create certain species, but the pollutants do not dictate the chemical mechanism.
 As a SMOKE user, you must be aware of what pollutants are required to generate the model species needed by a chemical mechanism, so that all needed model species are created.

-As we just mentioned, SMOKE learns of the species being created for a given run through the Spemat program.
+As we just mentioned, SMOKE learns of the species being created for a given run through the Spcmat program.
 The chemical speciation profiles input file (GSPRO) is the data file that controls the chemical species SMOKE will create.
 It contains the chemical speciation profile code, the pollutant-to-species relationships, and both mole-based and mass-based conversion factors.
-The format and contents of this file are described in detail in Section 8.5.2, "GSPRO: Speciation profile file" [395].
-Several GSPRO files to support many chemical mechanisms are available for download; see Section 4.2, "Test case descriptions" [115] for more information.
-How to select an existing chemical mechanism or specify a new one, and how to ensure that the GSPRO file is consistent with other input files, are described in Section 4.4.10, "Use a different speciation mechanism or change speciation inputs" [148].
+The format and contents of this file are described in detail in Section 6.5.2, "GSPRO: Speciation profile file" [304].
+Several GSPRO files to support many chemical mechanisms are available for download.

-Spcmat uses a cross-reference file to assign the chemical speciation profiles to the inventory sources and pollutants.
-The cross-reference file can assign the profiles using a hierarchy that is based on the source characteristics; a detailed list of valid assignments is given in Section 6.15, "Spcmat" [287].
+Spemat uses a cross-reference file to assign the chemical speciation profiles to the inventory sources and pollutants.
+The cross-reference file can assign the profiles using a hierarchy that is based on the source characteristics; a detailed list of valid assignments is given in Section 4.16, "Spemat" [206].
 All assignments are pollutant-specific, such that each pollutant for a source can (and often should) use a different speciation profile.
 The cross-reference file can also assign a default profile, and some pollutants that have only one way of being speciated (e.g., mapping the CO pollutant to the CO species) receive a default profile for every source.
-When Spcmat makes default assignments, you can optionally choose to have warnings given for all of these assignments using the REPORT_DEFAULTS option.
-Spcmat will also produce a warning about any inventory pollutants that are not assigned a speciation profile, because this will result in the emissions for that pollutant being dropped by SMOKE.
+When Spemat makes default assignments, you can optionally choose to have warnings given for all of these assignments using the REPORT_DEFAULTS option.
+Spemat will also produce a warning about any inventory pollutants that are not assigned a speciation profile, because this will result in the emissions for that pollutant being dropped by SMOKE.